gauthiercler/gauthiercler.github.io/_posts/2025-08-24-adversarial-attacks.md

 bibliography: adversarial.bib
 ---

 Adversarial attacks on machine learning is a wide domain of interest.

-In this post, we cover only **white box adversarial attacks**.
+In this first, we cover white box adversarial attacks using the gradient sign method.
 In a white box setting, the attacker has access to all the information used for training the model, its weights and parameters, along the used datasets for training.

 ### FGSM

 The Fast Gradient Sign Method (FGSM) is a straightforward approach proposed in <d-cite key="goodfellow2015explainingharnessingadversarialexamples"></d-cite> to generate adversarial sample from a trained model.
 Given the model parameters $\boldsymbol{\theta}$, some input samples $\boldsymbol{x}$ and associated ground truth label $y$, the general objective that the model aims at minimizing during training is defined as:

+$$
-$$J(\boldsymbol{\theta}, \boldsymbol{x}, y)$$
+J(\boldsymbol{\theta}, \boldsymbol{x}, y)
+$$

 The adversarial perturbation is given as: